 B.S., Hunan Agricultural University, Hunan, P.R.C.; M.S., China Agricultural University, Beijing, P.R.C.; M.S., Auburn University; Ph.D., Auburn University; Postdoctoral, Tufts-New England Medical Center and Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University

-Diet and lifestyle are modifiable factors which play prominent roles in public health.
-My laboratory investigates how those factors and their metabolically-related gene variants interact to mediate the development of chronic diseases.
-Particularly, my research centralizes on the nutritional modulation of the Wnt-signaling pathway as it tightly relates to many chronic diseases including cancer and obesity-associated medical complications.
-Currently, my laboratory focuses on Nutritional Epigenetics and Obesity-associated Inflammation in the context of the regulation of Wnt pathway and the prevention of cancer.
-We utilize cell culture and animals, biochemical & molecular techniques, as well as functional genomics and systems biology approaches to understand the etiology of human chronic diseases.
-The ultimate goal of my laboratory is to integrate our biological findings with dietary and lifestyle strategies to diminish the burden of chronic diseases in our society.
+Diet and lifestyle are modifiable factors that play a critical role in public health.
+My laboratory investigates how those factors and their metabolically-related gene variants interact to influence the development of chronic diseases.
+My research experiences have been, for a long period, concentrating on a) Nutritional Epigenetics and b) Obesity and Inflammation in the context of Cancer Prevention.
+Specifically, my laboratory focuses on nutritional regulation of Wnt pathway as it tightly relates to the development of many cancers including colorectal and breast cancer.
+We utilize cell culture, animal models and human biospecimens, biochemical and molecular techniques, as well as nutritional informatics and functional genomic approaches to understand the etiology of cancer.
+We explore the health benefits of nutrients and natural medicinal components (including traditional Chinese medicine) with epigenetic and/or anti-inflammatory properties.
+The ultimate goal of my research is to integrate our biological findings with dietary strategies to diminish the burden of chronic diseases in our society.